TamimEhsan/blog/communicate.md

 The file uploader service will listen to any upload request and save the files in the directory exposed by the ftp server.

+PS.
+We do not allow encryption or any kind of authorization to keep it simple and transparent.
+It is used for emmergency communication, not for secret conversation.

 ### The Chat Service

 The service is written in simple nodejs and expressjs.